shadopawn/morse-code-watch/README.md

 The software for this project only has one explicit dependency [JChristensen/DS3232RTC](https://github.com/JChristensen/DS3232RTC) implicitly the `DS3232RTC` library written by *JChristensen* includes a time library it was designed to work with [PaulStoffregen/Time](https://github.com/PaulStoffregen/Time).

-This dependency can be added Arduino's library manager follow this [guide](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).
+This dependency can be added via Arduino's library manager follow this [guide](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).

 ## Setup Guides
 - [Add Attiny85 board to Arduino IDE](http://highlowtech.org/?p=1695)